spacetelescope/gwcs/docs/gwcs/user_introduction.rst

-`GWCS (Generalized World Coordinate System) <https://github.com/spacetelescope/gwcs>`__ package is intended as a generalization of the FITS WCS standards, which basically provides a transformation from detector array coordinates to sky, spectral, time or any other physical coordinates, and the converse: from the physical coordinates to the corresponding detector array coordinates.
+`GWCS (Generalized World Coordinate System) <https://github.com/spacetelescope/gwcs>`__ package is intended as a generalization of the FITS WCS standards, which basically provides a transformation from detector pixel coordinates to sky, spectral, time or any other physical coordinates, and the converse: from the physical coordinates to the corresponding detector array coordinates.
 While simple in principle, it can be a complex subject.
 The main focus of this documentation is first the user, who only needs to know how to use GWCS objects,